 - Good Health & Well Being

-These issue areas are organized around the Sustainable Development Goals.
+These issue areas are aligned with the United Nation’s Sustainable Development Goals.

 Thank you to our sponsors for supporting the 2023 Vital Signs report!

 Click on the images below to download past Vital Signs Reports from the Community Foundation of the South Okanagan Similkameen: